PythonRSAS/pythonrsas.github.io/_posts/2020-1-01-Mobile-Payment-Risk.md

 Mobile payment risk management heavily involves technology.

 The fraud risk team invest in learning the latest technologies that can take anti-fraud to the next level.
-For example, the combination of face scan 刷脸 and finger print scan 指纹识别is a step up in security and convenience than passwords.
+For example, the combination of voice, iris, face scan 刷脸 and finger print scan 指纹识别is a step up in security and convenience than passwords.

 It should have data engineer/scientists, and people who are knowledgeable in investigations and have the sensitivity for identify and explore emerging risks.